JanssenProject/jans/docs/janssen-server/recipes/passkey-impl-guide.md

 ## End-User Management via Casa

 Janssen provides [Casa](../../casa/index.md) as a self-service portal, empowering users to self-administer their credentials.
-After installation of the passkey project, Casa allows the following:
+After installation of the passkey project, Casa allows the following.
+For the end-user walkthrough with screenshots, see the [Casa user guide — FIDO 2 security keys](../../casa/user-guide.md#fido-2-security-keys).

 1. **Accessing Casa**: Users navigate to the Casa portal and authenticate using their primary credentials.
 2. **Registering a Passkey**: